rickellis/BlogFu/README.md

 }
 ```

-If you need additional metadata you can add it to the JSON object and it will be availble both in the `getEntry()` function and the `getTitles()` function described in the API section below.
+If you need additional metadata you can add it to the JSON object and it will be available both in the `getEntry()` function and the `getTitles()` function described in the API section below.

 ```json
 {